-Christopher di Armani is a freelance writer and filmmaker who resides in Lytton, BC, Canada, with his wife Lynda, their two dogs, Koda and Tuco, and their cat, Goofball.
+Christopher di Armani is a professional writer and filmmaker who resides in Lytton, BC, Canada, with his wife Lynda, their dog, Tig, and their three cats, Midnight Madness, and twins Munchkin and Lucky.

 - Good Men vs Bad Law is the story of CUFOA and their Jan 1, 2003 Ottawa demonstration against the Firearms Act.